aio-libs/yarl/docs/api.rst

       Support subclasses of :class:`int` (except :class:`bool`) and :class:`float`
       as a query parameter value.

+.. method:: URL.without_query_keys(*keys)

+   Return a new URL whose *query* part does not contain specified keys.

+   It does nothing if none of specified keys are present in the query.

 .. method:: URL.with_fragment(fragment)

    Return a new URL with *fragment* replaced, auto-encode *fragment* if needed.